A linear upper bound for zero-sum Ramsey numbers of bounded degree graphs: Gadgets and realizations

 \section{Gadgets and realizations}

-Now that we have fixed our pool of blueprint pairs and allocated to each of the fixed vertices $v$ sets of vertices $\pi_v$ (which are pairwise disjoint) such that $\sum_{u\in \pi_v} d(u) \equiv0\pmod \kappa$, we can finally formally define our notions of a gadget and a realization of a blueprint.
+\Cref{K_partition} provides us with our pool of blueprint pairs and allocates to each of the fixed vertices $v$ a set of vertices $\pi_v$ (which are pairwise disjoint) such that $\sum_{u\in \pi_v} d(u) \equiv0\pmod \kappa$.
+Equipped with this, we are finally in a position to formally define our notions of a gadget and a realization of a blueprint.